top of page

 In some cases, surgery may be necessary to correct vision problems in teenagers.
 Refractive surgery is a type of surgery that reshapes the cornea to improve visual acuity.
 The procedure is appropriate for older teens with severe myopia or hyperopia who are not good candidates for other types of vision correction.

-Overall, there are several options available for correcting vision problems in children with myopia, hyperopia, and astigmatism.
 Corrective lenses, contact lenses, and orthokeratology can all be effective in improving visual acuity and promoting good eye health.
 Parents should work with their child's eye doctor to determine the best course of treatment according to their child's specific needs.

 As a parent, you should be vigilant about your child's vision and be aware of the signs of common vision problems.
-By being proactive and scheduling regular eye exams, you can help ensure that your child's eyesight is properly corrected and that they have the best possible chance for success in school and in life.
+By being proactive and scheduling regular eye exams, you can help ensure that your child's eyesight is properly corrected and that they have the best possible chance for success in school and life.

 Learn more about your and your child's eye health in the Ophthalmology24 blog.